Animal Services in Blount County

 205-973-0493

-The Animal Adoption Center of Blount County (AAC), established in 2005, is operated directly by Blount County Commission and is the impoundment facility for the entire county, with Karen Startley at the helm since approximately 2014.
 The facility has 52 indoor dog kennels, a puppy room, cat room, covered outdoor puppy kennels, and additional uncovered outdoor kennels to which adult dogs are brought while the indoor kennels are cleaned.
-According to Karen, as of late 2024, AAC staff included five full time employees and four part-timers working weekends and holidays.
+As of late 2024, AAC staff included five full time employees and four part-timers working weekends and holidays.

 - Animal Census Reports are prepared monthly and can be requested from the County Commission.
 Data is not posted by the AAC or by the county.
 I request from Karen each month and post some data at Blount County Shelter Data and post all of the AAC’s scans at the end of each year.
 The data has been provided promptly by the AAC but does not fully comply with the Animal Census Reporting Act.